-Why Business Emphasis?This is a program designed to provide students business foundation courses along with general academic requirements needed to transfer to a four-year institution.
+Why Business Emphasis?This two-year (60 credit) emphasis is designed to provide business foundation courses along with general academic requirements needed to transfer to a four-year institution.
 This program can be completed online.

 Upon completion of this program students will be able to:

 This course emphasizes the practical aspects of today's computing environment.
 Instruction includes the basic computer architecture and operation, hardware, operating systems, network communication, ethical issues associated with computers, and aspects of integrated software with an emphasis on business applications.

 |Introduction to Computers||3|